GusBusDraws/recolor-img/README.md

 1. Download repository from GitHub
 2. Navigate to downloaded directory
+3. Open a command line tool (bash/zsh terminal for macOS, Git Bash or cmd for Windows) in this location (or open a terminal and navigate to the location from within the terminal)
-3. Check that Python is downloaded:
+4. Check that Python is downloaded:
     ```
     python3 --version
     ```
-4. Create a Python virtual environment in a directory we'll call `env`:
+5. Create a Python virtual environment in a directory we'll call `env`:
     ```
     python3 venv env
     ```
-5. Activate your Python environment from a cmd or bash terminal from **within** the project directoy:
+6. Activate your Python environment:
-    - On Windows cmd.exe:
+    - On Windows Git Bash cmd:
         ```
         . env\Scripts\activate.bat
         ```
-    - On MacOS/Linux bash:
+    - On MacOS/Linux bash/zsh terminal:
         ```
         source env/bin/activate
         ```
-6. Install the project dependent packages (dependencies) into the currently activated virtual environment using the `requirements.txt` file:
+7. Install the project dependent packages (dependencies) into the currently activated virtual environment using the `requirements.txt` file:
     ```
     python3 -m pip install -r requirements.txt
     ```
+8. You can check that all the necessary packages and their dependencies were installed by looking at a list of all the packages installed by pip:
+    ```
+    python3 -m pip list
+    ```

+# Optional napari Install Instructions

+1. In a terminal within the project directory with your virtual environment activated, run this command to install napari and all its dependencies:
+    ```
+    python3 -m pip install "napari[all]"
+    ```
+2. Verify that napari installed by checking its version:
+    ```
+    napari --version
+    ```

+# Running Instructions

+1. Open a terminal and navigate to your project directory, or open a terminal from your project directory
+2. Activate your virtual environment:
+    - On Windows Git Bash cmd:
+        ```
+        . env\Scripts\activate.bat
+        ```
+    - On MacOS/Linux bash/zsh terminal:
+        ```
+        source env/bin/activate
+        ```
-7. Open a Jupyter notebook session with our virtual environment activated:
+3. Open a Jupyter notebook session with the virtual environment activated:
     ```
     jupyter notebook
     ```